 High-dose penicillin is recommended for cultures with a sensitivity of penicillin minimum inhibitory concentration 0.1 to 1.0 mcg/mL, although most clinicians will continue using third-generation cephalosporin instead.

-Chloramphenicol dosing is 50 to 100 mg/kg per day IV with a maximum dose of 4 g per day.
+Chloramphenicol dosing is 100 mg/kg per day IV in divided doses every 6 hours with a maximum dose of 4 g per day.
 It is usually given in divided doses every 6 hours.

-Serum concentrations requires monitoring due to chloramphenicol toxicity.
+Serum concentrations require monitoring due to chloramphenicol toxicity.